jomifred/mission-planner-ia/readme.md

 * It must be implemented the procedure to properly send the commands to the drone, it can be done in file `src/agt/mav_link.asl`, see plan `exec_mav_link`.

-* the agent has a belief `current_action(MissionId,Cmd,Args)` that is updated every time a next step of the plan is executed.
+* the agent has a belief `current_action(MissionId,Cmd,Args)` that is updated every time a next step of the mission is executed.

-* the agent has a belief `mission_required_energy(Mission,ME)` that is updated every time a next step of the plan is executed.
+* the agent has a belief `mission_required_energy(Mission,ME)` that is updated every time a next step of the mission is executed.
 This belief can be used to decide whether to continue to be committed to the mission or not.
-Agent alice simulates the battery to illustrate that.s
+Agent alice simulates the battery to illustrate that.